camunda/feel-scala/docs/feel-built-in-functions.md

 The following functions are available and can be used in expressions and unary-tests.

+Note that some function/parameter names contain whitespaces.
+However, they can be invoked directly - without escaping the name.

 ## Conversion Functions

 Convert a value into a different type.